-For the next couple of weeks I am going to be writing a series on tips for calming your pets.
-Today will be calming down an angry cat.
+For the next couple of weeks, I am going to be writing a series of tips for calming your pets.
+Today will be calming an angry cat.
 I am excited to share these tidbits of information from my years of experience as a dog walker, pet sitter, dog trainer and now utilizing animal reiki.
 I hope that you will find this information helpful in improving the quality of life for BOTH you and your pets.

 Sometimes we all need space

 You can also contact me for some Animal Reiki to help release of anger and frustration.
-I have helped with many of my clients, farm animals and my own dogs to release their energy.
-We share a positive heart to heart exchange of energy.
+I have helped many of my clients, farm animals, and my dogs to release their energy.
+We share a positive heart-to-heart exchange of energy.
 This has been proven to work at rescues and shelters to work with stressed animals waiting to be rescued as well.

 There are calming sprays out there that you can spray on their beds and pillows where they sleep if anger is a common occurrence.

 Sometimes your cat is telling you they are in pain and need other help.
 A vet check-up never hurts to make sure everything is in good working order.